jsomsanith-tlnd/talend-app/README.md

 Let's take an example : the side panel.
 It will be only a component, with uncontrolled behavior by default, and controlled if it has props.onToggle and props.isExpanded.
 If a project need to control it to open it from the outside, they have to connect it themself, and manage its place in the project store.
 This can be then part of a service (ex: HomeService that manage all common home pages state (panel, header, etc).

-# Feedbacks to explore

-* router
-Router abstraction can remove some features.
-Perhaps no abstraction, choose 1 lib, 1 version and keep it.
-Router should not be mandatory

-* store
-Look at immer for immutability

-* http
-Improve README to describe more the features it contains around http calls

 # Migration path from CMF